 A SHORT HISTORY OF THE RTOC

 The Russian True Orthodox Church (its other name is the Catacomb Church) began its organized existence as the continuation of the Local Russian Church at the end of the 1920s /beginning of the 1930s as a result of the refusal of the majority of the episcopate and clergy of the Russian Church to cooperate with the communist God-fighting regime in the USSR.
 The pro-renovationist group headed by Metropolitan Sergius (Stragorodsky) did cooperate with it.
 From that time, as a result of the schism caused by Metropolitan Sergius under the leadership of the organs of the OGPU-NKVD [KGB], there existed in parallel in the USSR an official (“Soviet” or “red”) church, which in 1943, under orders from Stalin, was registered as “the Moscow Patriarchate”, and the Russian True Orthodox Church (TOC), which was independent of the God-fighting regime.
 The latter, as a result of cruel repressions and persecutions, was forced to change over to an illegal form of service, hence its other name – the Catacomb Church.

-The Catacomb Church, as a branch of the once united Local Russian Church is also called “Tikhonite” from the name of His Holiness Patriarch Tikhon (Bellavin, +1925).
+The Catacomb Church, as a continuation of the once united Local Russian Church is also called “Tikhonite” from the name of His Holiness Patriarch Tikhon (Bellavin, +1925).

 The canonical basis of the Russian True Orthodox Church is the Decree of His Holiness Patriarch Tikhon number 362 dated November 7/20, 1920.
 The holy Hierarch Tikhon was the last lawful patriarch of the Russian Church, being elected by the All-Russian Local Council that expressed the whole fullness of the Russian Church.